MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/private-channels-in-teams.md

     Grant-CsTeamsChannelsPolicy -Identity user1@contoso.com -PolicyName CreatePrivateChannels
     ```

+## Compliance

-### Sensitivity labels
+### Classification

 Private channels are subject to the same group classification as the parent team.
-To learn more about group classifications, see &lt;TBD&gt;.
+To learn more, see [Plan for governance in Teams](plan-teams-governance.md).

 ### eDiscovery and General Data Protection Regulation (GDPR)